MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 ## Get access to more tools

-Extensions provide support for additional tools.
+Extensions provide support for other tools.
 An extension is an installable software unit that adds new capabilities to your projects.
 Find extensions in the [Azure DevOps Marketplace](https://marketplace.visualstudio.com/azuredevops).
 Extensions can support planning and tracking of work items, sprints, scrums, and more and collaboration among team members.

 ## Related articles